dell-cloud-marketplace/docker-phpbb/README.md

     MySQL user 'root' has no password but only allows local connections
     =====================================================================

 In this case, **ca1w7dUhnIgI** is the password allocated to the admin user.

-Copy the value to the clipboard.
+You can then connect to the admin console...

+    mysql -u admin -p ca1w7dUhnIgI --host 127.0.0.1 --port 3306

 ### Complete the installation